CogGrinder/Modeling_Project/starter_5/main5_strategy.md

 - [ ] support txy_finger.png

-- [ ] bug hunting
+#### bug hunting
 - [ ] make use of testing file more clear
 - [ ] fix translate function by adding first line and firt row manually at the end
 - [ ] fix gradient by making a more accurate "signature"

+- [ ] bug involving waves in the loss_function
+    - [ ] fixing borders
+        - [ ] it's really hard and doesnt seem to help what I'm doing:

 ### From subject
 #### to answer : how could you use this algo for a broader warp like txy_finger.png ?